 This management-level security guidance is policy oriented and focuses on managing the risk/benefit equation with regard to strategies for reducing malware in midsize businesses.

 This guide provides security management information about the threats posed by social engineering and the defenses that are available to help resist social engineering hackers.

+Recently released Active Virus Shield, the Kaspersky-based anti-virus product from web giant AOL, is coming under criticism, with allegations ranging from harbouring adware to actually being spyware.
 According to a report from PC World, small print in the EULA attached to the product allows AOL to harvest data from users’ machines, bars users from installing ad-blocking software, and reserves the right to send out spam to email addresses required by the sign-up process.
 The privileges demanded by the EULA would, if put to use, earn the product the label spyware, according to the StopBadware Coalition.
 AOL has announced that it … Continue reading AOL AV in adware alarm